cboecking/golang-env-setup/README.md

 3. It installs and executes a sample project to confirm all worked as expected
 4. It configures vim with the vim-go development environment
 5. It installs tmux so that you can create and share terminal sessions
+6. It appends details (my preferences) to your .profile

 # Using Chromebook for Go (Golang) Development